Being a single parent doesn't necessarily make it harder to get a home loan, it all depends on your financial situation.

-As a single parent, you may be eligible to receive the Parenting Payment from Centrelink, and most lenders will accept it as part of your income.
-In addition to this, you may be eligible for the Childcare Benefit, which is also an acceptable form of income.
+As a single parent, you may be eligible to receive the Parenting Payment from Centrelink.
+Most lenders will accept these as part of your income.
+In addition to this, you may be eligible for the Child Care Subsidy, which is also an acceptable form of income.

 The federal government also offers the Family Tax Benefit, depending on your income.
 Once again, most lenders will accept this as a form of income, depending on the age of your children.